Lieke Martens: Style of play

 Martens primarily plays as a winger that is capable of playing either flank, but prefers the left wing, despite being right-footed.
 Martens solely plays as a left wing for her national team and for Barcelona, but switched between the right and left wings for the beginning of her Barcelona career.
 Because she is right-footed, she scores goals primarily with her right foot.
 She also has a tendency to cut inside during dribbles.

 Martens was identified as a top attacking talent as a young child by former Netherlands national team coach Vera Pauw, who has praised her attacking ability, saying Martens has “done things she's never seen any other player do."
 When she was a teenager, former Netherlands women's nation team coach Roger Reijners described her as a constant threat at goal with quality ball skills and ball retention.

 Martens has many times been compared to Dutch footballing legend Johan Cruyff, in terms of their playing positions, playing styles, skills, and leadership, as well as the teams they both played for.
 In the 2019 FIFA Women's World Cup, she performed a Cruyff Turn against a New Zealand defender.

 Personal life

 Martens grew up supporting AFC Ajax.

 Martens earned a Masters in football business from the Johan Cruyff Institute.

 Since 2018, she has been in a relationship with professional goalkeeper Benjamin van Leer, then player for Jong Ajax.
 They adopted a dog together in 2020 and got engaged in November 2021.
 On 13 June 2023, they married in Málaga, Spain.

 On 19 August 2024, Martens publicly announced that the couple was expecting their first child., a boy called Lowen, born in February 2025.

+On 3 February 2026 Martens announced via Instagram that her and her partner were expecting their 2nd baby boy.